hakuyouhiro/Proxmox/README.md

 <h1 align="center" id="heading"> GamUntu LXC Container </h1>

+GamUntu is Ubuntu 21.10, Docker, ZFS Support and Hardware Acceleration all baked in!
+Perfect for Gaming, or a good Docker base.

 To create a new Proxmox GamUntuLXC Container, run the following in the Proxmox web shell.

 ```yaml